Back to Incidents

 08:50 - Configuration management updated to prevent future resets during upgrades

-09:00 - Full SDN controller functionality restored and incident resolved
+09:00 - Full SDN controller functionality restored, incident resolved

 Root Cause